Frequently Asked Questions

 How big is the group?

 Groups are capped at 10.
-Small by design so every student is seen and guided.
+Small by design so every student is seen, supported and able to contribute.

 What if my child is shy or anxious?